AlisonWonderland/Scripts/Reddit_image_downloader/README.md

 Include the praw.ini file in the same directory as your script file.

-## Things to improve
-* The code could run faster using threads, so that's the next feature to implement.

 ## What I Learned
 * How to download and store images using requests and python file functions.
-* Threading can speed up the script by doing multiple requests at a time.
+* Threading, allowing me to speed up the script by doing multiple requests at a time.
 * Putting code into a main() function and using
 ```python
 if __name__ == "__main__":